-Can Virtual Reality Improve Education?
+Can Virtual Reality Make Gains in Career and Technical Education?

 What kind of programs is the Department of Education looking for?
 At its heart, the challenge is designed to create learning content more engaging and immersive than more passive forms of screen time, such as watching instructional videos.
 The idea is to provide “hands-on” instruction while providing a safe way for students to simulate stressful real world situations relevant to their field of study.

 Internationally, U.S. Students Are Falling

 The latest global snapshot of student performance shows declining math scores in the U.S. and stagnant performance in science and reading.
 "We're losing ground -- a troubling prospect when, in today's knowledge-based economy, the best jobs can go anywhere in the world," said Education Secretary John B. King Jr.